 Frequently, supporting evidence from relatives is requested, sometimes by completing forms about you and your childhood and even to attend your diagnosis.
 Not easy when your parents may be elderly, forgetful and disinclined to label their grown-up child.

-Clinical assessment usually includes ADHD questionnaires (like the DIVA here) and a structured interview with a psychiatrist.
+Clinical assessment usually includes ADHD questionnaires (like the DIVA test here) and a structured interview with a psychiatrist.
 Expect the psychiatrist to investigate current issues you may have in a work, family and social context.
 Typically they will verbally confirm your diagnosis and follow up with a formal letter.
 Medication is usually the first and only treatment on offer.

 Getting an ADHD diagnosis usually demands a lot of patience and some resilience, but is it a worthy investment in your time and perhaps money?
 Most ADHD adults will see their lives significantly improve post-diagnosis.
 Though ADHD medication can play a big part of this, it is certainly not necessary or the only solution.
 Great benefits come from our changed perspectives with the certain knowledge of being ADHD.
 Effective new approaches, new behaviours, and new plans come from these insights and from taking a new ADHD approach to life.